Tube and Tyre Basic Guides By Carter Hayes February 27, 2026 9 min read

 Maintain Tension While Seating

-Keep steady tension on the looped rim strip as you press it into the rim bed, holding the strip taut with one hand while you work around the wheel so it won’t slip or fold.
-Begin by aligning the valve hole, then use these tension techniques to seat the strip evenly.
-Work methodically, keeping strip alignment visible and consistent.
+Keep steady tension on the looped rim strip as you press it into the rim bed.
+Hold the strip taut with one hand while you work around the wheel so it won’t slip or fold.
+Begin by aligning the valve hole, then seat the strip evenly using these techniques:

 Finish by confirming the valve still aligns and the strip sits flush.